linode/docs/docs/guides/kubernetes/calico-secure-lke/index.md

     Here's a breakdown of the file contents:

-    -   The first entry must be an API version number so that Kubernetes knows what it’s dealing with.
+    -   The first entry must be an API version number so that Kubernetes understand the instructions it receives.

     -   A [GlobalNetworkPolicy](https://projectcalico.docs.tigera.io/reference/resources/globalnetworkpolicy) is an ordered set of rules applied to endpoints, which are defined by the selector `all()` (meaning all endpoints).